koloved/BlenderRizomUVBridge/docs/docs/usage-installation/usage.md

 ---

+## RizomUV Bridge

 ---

-## File Operations
+## UV Operations

+### Edit

+The **Edit** button opens RizomUV with the most recent file loaded and whatever progress was saved, it will not export anything at all from blender.
+This button will be unavailable if you have never exported anything from the bridge before.

-### Exporting
+### Export

 Select one or more objects and click the **Export** button, RizomUV will open with your objects loaded and run a auto UV script (if you selected one).

-#### Startup Script

-These are scripts that will be automatically run when RizomUV opens, they automatically place seams and pack a quick UV map.
-This provides a good base to begin creating your final UV map.
+If the **Auto UV** box is checked this button will instead create an automatic UV map and instantly apply it in blender.

 **Warning:** Your UV map names must contain alphabetical and numerical characters only.
 {: .notice .notice-warning}

 **Warning:** Each object needs to have the same UV maps.
 For example, if the first object has two UV maps; map1 and map2, every object you are exporting should have those maps.
 {: .notice .notice-warning}
----

-### Importing
+### Import

 Select your objects and click the **Import** button, each UV set on your original objects will be updated.